 Assists reference staff in responding to public inquiries, including conducting research and composing replies; preparing box lists for collections; and assisting with special projects.

-Through the generosity of two long-time supporters of the Archives, 2013 summer internships with a stipend of $5,000 are available for minority candidates.
+Through the generosity of two long-time supporters of the Archives, summer general internships with a stipend of $5,000 are available for minority candidates.
 The stipend is based on a full-time, ten week schedule.
 Applicants who will receive course credit for the internship are not eligible for stipends.

 **Applicants interested in the Horowitz-Fraad internship will be asked during the application process if they also wish to also be considered for an unpaid internship.
 Please do not submit two separate applications to both the Horowitz-Fraad internship and the general (unpaid) programs.